scenarioo/scenarioo/docs/setup/How-to-use-Scenarioo-Writer-Library.md

 # Existing Writer Libraries

-Before you start using a Scenarioo Writer Library, it is a good idea to look at the [core concepts of Scenarioo](Core-Concepts) first to understand the basics of the documentation that you want to generate by using such a writer library.
+Before you start using a Scenarioo Writer Library, it is a good idea to look at the [Core Concepts of Scenarioo](../features/README.md) first to understand the basics of the documentation that you want to generate by using such a writer library.

 If you are using one of the following languages / frameworks, then you are lucky.
 You can just start writing documentation for Scenarioo using one of these libraries: